 These aims can be realised only by ensuring that MSMEs continue to enjoy adequate access to capital and technology while having the necessary skill set.
-Therefore, the government has been providing subsidies under various schemes to propel the growth of the MSME sector.
+Therefore, the government has been providing subsidies under various MSME subsidies in India to propel the growth of the MSME sector.
 Some of these have been outlined below:

-1) Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE)
+1) MSME subsidies in India: Credit Guarantee Fund Trust for Micro and Small Enterprises (CGTMSE)

 The CGTMSE trust was established jointly by the MSME ministry and SIDBI to facilitate credit guarantee support for collateral-free and third-party guarantee-free loans to both the existing and new MSMEs.
 This trust was established to implement the Credit Guarantee Scheme for Micro and Small Enterprises.
 Credit guarantee cover is provided for loans up to Rs.
 2 crores, ranging from 50% for a retail activity to 85% for micro-enterprises.